qsong1012/COBRE_HE/maskhit/README.md

 * `--num-patches`: number of patches to sample from each region
 * `--sample-all`: sample all patches from each region

-## Determine overlap between regions
+## Determine overlap between regions and perform systematic sampling
 * `--grid-size`: specify the grid size when sampling regions from WSI.
 For example, for a region containing LxL patches,
     - grid size = 1: sample regions with max overlap
     - grid size = L/2: sample regions with 50% overlap